santiago-elustondo/eecs-yorku/README.md

 ```sh
 $ eecs-york set-user <username>
 ```
 Sets user to use for authorization.
-Stored in .json in same directory.
+Stored in .json in user's home directory.

 ### set-pass